 It is the applicant's responsibility to ensure that her or his application is completed by the deadline.
 Fulfillment of the admission requirements does not guarantee admission to the program.
 No credentials will be returned to the applicant.

 Applicants who are not U.S. citizens or permanent residents must submit additional materials.
-Please visit the University of St. Thomas website for instructions.

 The online application form may be completed prior to submitting the required materials listed above.

 Email your admission counselor at any time, or call us during office hours (8:30 a.m. – 5:00 p.m.).